What Does a Good Balance Sheet Look Like?

 Working Capital

-Working Capital = Current Assets – Current Liabilities
+Formula: Current Assets minus Current Liabilities

-Debt-to-Equity Ratio = Total Liabilities ÷ Shareholders’ Equity
+Formula: Total Liabilities divided by Shareholders’ Equity

 Why is a Strong Balance Sheet Important?